kylecoutray/NERV/README.md

 # [NERVFRAMEWORK.COM](https://nervframework.com)
 **Neuroscience Experimental Runtime by Vanderbilt [NERV]**
-_This GitHub is in pre-release._
+_This GitHub is in development._

-_Paper in progress... more documentation coming soon._
+Read the paper here: https://pubmed.ncbi.nlm.nih.gov/40964357/

 A Unity-Based Framework for Rapid Neuroscience Experiment Design and Execution
 ___